kostyll/libcpxvta/README.md

     int cpxvta_convert(const char* inputFileName, const char* outputFileName, ConvertSettings* settings, NotifyProgressCallback callback)

-I wrote a [blog article]http://www.cpawelzik.com/2013/11/libcpxvta/ that explains how to use the library with .NET.
+This [blog article]{http://www.cpawelzik.com/2013/11/libcpxvta/} explains how to use the library with .NET.